lrq3000/fdict/README.rst

 ``Out: {'e/f/g/h': 5, 'a/c': [2, 3], 'd': 4, 'a/b': 1}``

-And it can be converted back to a dict at any time:
+And it can be converted back to a standard dict at any time:

 .. code:: python